An Outriders line that seems to reference the US Capitol riot was written 2 years ago

 Kotaku notes that the line is in the Outriders demo, which was released on February 25 (the line was pointed out on Reddit shortly after).
 Not only would it have been impractical for developer People Can Fly to record the line and add it to the game in under two months, it wouldn't have made any sense for it to do so.

 Another coincidence related to current events was put into motion in 2019, when Ubisoft announced Rainbow Six Quarantine with plans to release it in early 2020.
-When the Covid-19 pandemic started in early 2020, Ubisoft delayed the unfortunately-named game (although it involves alien parasites, not a virus).
-At the moment, Ubisoft is calling the game Rainbow Six Parasite internally, and it seems unlikely that it'll still be called Quarantine when it releases.
+After the Covid-19 pandemic started in early 2020, Ubisoft delayed the unfortunately-named game (although it involves alien parasites, not a virus).
+At the moment, Ubisoft is calling it Rainbow Six Parasite internally, and it seems unlikely that it'll still be called Quarantine when it releases.

 It's tempting for me to think that these examples say something about the world.
 Has it started moving so quickly that the outlandish scenarios invented by sci-fi writers keep happening before their work is released?
 Maybe, but I'm not sure these examples quite support that conclusion.
 Lots of fictional stories have no synchronicity with the real world at all, and I don't think the rate of odd coincidences has increased.
 They were pretty common before these eventful years, too.